 Instead of using a single key to decrypt and encrypt information, asymmetric encryption uses two of them.
 A message encrypted by a public key can only be decrypted by a private key.
 And naturally, a message encrypted by a private key can only be decrypted using a public key.

 SIDENOTE.
-Asymmetric encryption systems oftentimes use more than only 2 keys.
-There are algorithms which use 5 keys, which highly increases the security and the total number of possible solutions to decrypt a message.
+Asymmetric encryption systems frequently use more than only two keys.
+Some algorithms use five keys, which highly increases the security and the total number of possible solutions to decrypt a message.

-The usage of two keys makes the encryption and decryption process very complex, and it improves the security it provides.
-This makes them a crucial ingredient in today’s cryptosystems, by providing anonymity and validity.
+Using two keys makes the encryption and decryption process very complex, improving the security it provides.
+This makes them a crucial ingredient in today’s cryptosystems by providing anonymity and validity.

-One of the first public-key encryption systems is RSA (Rivest-Shamir-Adleman) and was first presented in 1978.
-Today, some of the most widely used algorithms for asymmetric encryption are Diffie-Hellman and Digital Signature Algorithm.
+One of the first public-key encryption systems is RSA (Rivest-Shamir-Adleman), which was first presented in 1978.
+Today, some of the most widely used algorithms for asymmetric encryption are Diffie-Hellman and Digital Signature Algorithms.

-The main difference between these algorithms is that some provide key distribution and anonymity, others provide digital signatures, and others provide both.
+The main difference between these algorithms is that some provide key distribution and anonymity, others provide digital signatures, and others offer both.

-However, there’s still one problem that needs fixing – the proof of authenticity.
+However, one problem still needs fixing – the proof of authenticity.

 One solution is through the usage of digital certificates.
-A digital certificate is a package of information that identifies a user and a server.
+A digital certificate is a package of information identifying a user and a server.
 Think of it as your ID.